markfalk/markfalk.github.io/docs/self-hosting/Email/Step 7 - Configure Stalwart.md

 :::

 :::warning
+#### Self IP Block Issue
-I ran into the following issue when I was building this document, but not when I built my original installation.
+I ran into the [following issue](https://github.com/stalwartlabs/stalwart/issues/1383#issuecomment-2781973468) when I was building this document, but not when I built my original installation.
 I was using Safari and could not load the Login page.

-If you run into an issue where the Login page won't load and the logfile shows:
+If you run into an issue where the Login page won't load and the logfile has entries with the remoteIP as the static reverse proxy public IP:

 ```txt title="/mnt/user/appdata/stalwart-data/logs/stalwart.log.YYY-MM-DD"
 2025-03-20T21:43:36Z INFO Blocked IP address (security.ip-blocked) listenerId = "https", localPort = 443, remoteIp = ###.###.###.###, remotePort = 53085